Learning from geometry-aware near misses to real-time COR: A corridor-wide grouped random parameters GEV framework: Near-miss detection framework

 where the intermediate slope evaluations \( {k}_1, \dots, {k}_4 \in \mathbb{R}^8 \) are defined as:

 This integration is repeated for each timestep \( n \in \{0, \dots, N-1\} \), producing a sequence of predicted states \( \{ {X}_n \} \) over the horizon.
-These trajectories form the basis for geometric collision checks between vehicles and roadway boundaries.
+These predicted states are then converted to oriented footprints for geometric proximity checks against other vehicles and HD-map boundaries.